 About me

-I am broadly interested in eco-evolutionary dynamics of communities, and how they persist and maintain coexistence in space and time.
+I am broadly interested in eco-evolutionary dynamics of communities and how they persist and maintain coexistence in space and time.
 I have a soft spot for microbes -anything smaller than 1mm.
-I think they are amazing minute-like-organisms and allow us to see evolution in action within days.
+They are amazing minute-like organisms and allow us to see evolution in action within days.
 I like to combine these tiny bits of amazing biology with eco-evolutionary theories to understand -and hopefully predict, how time and changes shape genes, populations, communities, and ecosystems.

-I like drawing, illustrating and doodling.
-Here are some nature inspired ones, you can also check my social media for more.
-Philosophy of science, macro photography, and playing music are some other stuff I like.
+I like drawing, illustrating, and doodling.
+Here are some nature-inspired ones; you can also check my social media for more.
+Philosophy of science, macro photography, crafting, and playing music are some other stuff I like.

 Download my CV.